AnnaMaria Cardinalli: Controversy

-It is unknown whether Cardinalli possessed any proficiency in Afghan languages while completing her research, which could have prevented her from direct communication with subjects and access to historical and cultural documents.
-However, it is typical that military intelligence personnel have some proficiency but work additionally through translators.

 While listing her credentials as a professor of National Security and Intelligence studies, Cardinalli does acknowledge having worked "as a contractor on numerous intelligence, training, defense, and counterintelligence/security projects."
 It is also known that Cardinalli was a commissioned officer in the U.S. Navy, though injury appears to have discontinued that service.

-This notorious combination of involvements, combined with her profession as a performer, has earned Cardinalli a somewhat "shadowy" reputation—inviting inevitable comparison to a modern Mata Hari.

 Academic appointments and awards

 Cardinalli has served on the faculty of the Graduate Program of Intelligence and National Security Studies at American Military University.
 Cardinalli’s military and civilian awards include the Joint Service Civilian Commendation Medal and the Secretary of Defense Medal for the Global War on Terrorism.
-She is also a 2009 Laureate of the Mother Teresa Award for her artistic efforts.
+She is a 2009 Laureate of the Mother Teresa Award for her artistic efforts, and the 2023 recipient of Notre Dame's Rev. Arthur S. Harvey Award for the promotion of a Catholic vision of social justice through excellence in the performing arts.

 Personal life

 In the 2018 EWTN program Enduring Legacy, which is hosted and features performances by Cardinalli, she refers to herself as a member of an Association of the Faithful seeking to become a Society of Apostolic Life in the Roman Catholic Archdiocese of Santa Fe.
 (This lengthy progression of titles is typical of the Catholic canonical process for the establishment of new religious orders.)

-She personally announced taking vows in the Association, called Familia Victricis, in 2017.
-According to the Principles of Foundation of the emerging society, the vows of poverty, chastity, and obedience will bind her to donate all earnings from her future performances and other work to the ends of the order, which, among other goals, seeks to establish an orphanage for the rescue and recovery of children exploited through current wars as well as American children at risk for exploitation.
+She announced taking vows in the Association, called Familia Victricis, in 2017.
+According to the Principles of Foundation of the emerging society, the vows of poverty, chastity, and obedience will bind her to donate all earnings from future work to the ends of the order, which, among other goals, seeks to establish an orphanage for the rescue and recovery of children exploited through current conflicts and crises as well as American children at risk for exploitation.